zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 `apply_filters('shortpixel_image_urls', $URLs, $post_id);`
 filters the URLs that will be sent to optimisation, `$URLs` is a plain array;

+<strong>The filter below is deprecated starting with version 5.0.0!</strong>

 `apply_filters('shortpixel/db/chunk_size', $chunk);`
-the `$chunk` is the value ShortPixel chooses to use as number of selected records in one query (based on total table size), some hosts work better with a different value;
+the `$chunk` is the value ShortPixel chooses to use as the number of selected records in one query (based on total table size), some hosts work better with a different value;

+For version 4.22.10 and earlier:

 `apply_filters('shortpixel/backup/paths', $PATHs, $mainPath);`
 filters the array of paths of the images sent for backup and can be used to exclude certain paths/images/thumbs from being backed up, based on the image path. `$mainPath` is the path of the main image, while `$PATHs` is an array with all files to be backed up (including thumbnails);

+For version 5.0.0 and later:

+`apply_filters('shortpixel/image/skip_backup', false, $this->getFullPath(), $this->is_main_file)`
+filters the images that are skipped or not from the backup.
+Return true for the type of images to be skipped in the backup.
+If you check if `is_main_file` is true and return false (do not skip backup), while while otherwise returning true, the backup will be kept only for the main image.
+We suggest using it in conjuction with this action that fires right after the restore from backup is done:

+`do_action('shortpixel/image/after_restore', $this, $this->id, $cleanRestore);`
+This action can be used to cleanup the meta data from the database, regenerate thumbnails after restoring the main file, writing the updated meta data, etc.

 `apply_filters('shortpixel/settings/image_sizes', $sizes);`
-filters the array (`$sizes`) of image sizes which can be excluded from processing (displayed in the plugin Advanced settings).
+filters the array (`$sizes`) of image sizes that can be excluded from processing (displayed in the plugin Advanced settings);

+`apply_filters('shortpixel/api/request', $requestParameters, $item_id);`
+filters the parameters sent to the optimization API (through `$requestParameters`), described in detail here: <a href="https://shortpixel.com/api-docs" target="_blank">ShortPixel Reducer API</a>; `$item_id` contains the ID of the Media Library item, or the ID of the Custom Media item (when used).
+In short, this filter can be used to alter any parameters sent to the API, depending on the needs.
+For example, you can set different resize parameters for different post types, different compression levels, remove EXIF or not, covert WebP/AVIF, and basically any other parameter that is sent to the API for a specific image (together with all its thumbnails).

+This filter enables the background ShortPixel processing in additional pages (see <a href="https://shortpixel.com/knowledge-base/article/334-on-what-pages-does-spio-optimize-images" target="_blank">here</a> the original list).
+Here's an example of this filter that enables the processing on the Comments screen (to be placed in your functions.php file):

+`
+add_filter('shortpixel/init/optimize_on_screens', function ($screens) {
+	$screens[] = 'edit-comments';
+	return $screens;
+});
+`
+The `edit-comments` is the ID of the screen where you want to enable the processing.

+If you want to add multiple pages, here's what the snippet looks like:

+`
+add_filter('shortpixel/init/optimize_on_screens', function ($screens) {
+	$screens = array('edit-comments', 'plugins', 'another-custom-post-type-page');
+	return $screens;
+	});
+`

+`add_filter('shortpixel/image/filecheck', function () { return true; });`
+This filter forces a file check for WebP/AVIF in case they were manually removed from disk.

 In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines: